canonical/lxd/specs/rest-api.md

         "2": "secret2",
     }

+## /1.0/containers/\<name\>/logs
+### GET
+* Description: Returns a list of the log files available for this container.
+  Note that this works on containers that have been deleted (or were never created) to enable people to get logs for failed creations.
+* Authentication: trusted
+* Operation: Sync
+* Return: a list of the available log files

+Return:

+    [
+        'lxc.log',
+        'migration_dump_2015-03-31T14:30:59Z.log'
+    ]

+## /1.0/containers/\<name\>/logs/\<logfile\>
+### GET
+* Description: returns the contents of a particular log file.
+* Authentication: trusted
+* Operation: N/A
+* Return: the contents of the log file

+### DELETE
+* Description: delete a particular log file.
+* Authentication: trusted
+* Operation: Sync
+* Return: empty response or standard error

 ## /1.0/events
 This URL isn't a real REST API endpoint, instead doing a GET query on it